meteor/tutorials/content/react/step08.md

 First, let's add some code to save these fields into the `handleSubmit` event handler:

-{{> DiffBox step="8.5" tutorialName="simple-todos-react"}}

-Modify the `return` statement on `getMeteorData` to get information about the currently logged in user:

 {{> DiffBox step="8.6" tutorialName="simple-todos-react"}}

+Modify the data container to get information about the currently logged in user:

+{{> DiffBox step="8.7" tutorialName="simple-todos-react"}}

 Then, in our render method, add a conditional statement to only show the form when there is a logged in user:

-{{> DiffBox step="8.7" tutorialName="simple-todos-react"}}
+{{> DiffBox step="8.8" tutorialName="simple-todos-react"}}

 Finally, add a statement to display the `username` field on each task right before the text:

-{{> DiffBox step="8.8" tutorialName="simple-todos-react"}}
+{{> DiffBox step="8.9" tutorialName="simple-todos-react"}}

 In your browser, add some tasks and notice that your username shows up.
 Old tasks that we added before this step won't have usernames attached; you can just delete them.